soulripper13/cozylife_local/README.md

 If your LED strip shows up as on/off only:

-1. Check logs for: `DPID Capabilities Detected`
+1. Check logs for: `Successfully discovered device`
-2. Look for DPIDs `3`, `4`, or `5` in the list
+2. Look for DPIDs `3`, `4`, `5`, or `6` in the list
 3. If present but not detected as brightness, [open an issue](https://github.com/soulripper13/cozylife_local/issues) with your device's PID and DPID list

 ## Supported Devices

-This integration has been tested with and is known to work with:
+This integration exposes Home Assistant entities for:

 -   Multi-gang switches (e.g., double rocker switches)
 -   Single switches
--   Lights (including tunable white and RGB)
+-   Smart plugs and outlets

-It is expected to work with a wide range of CozyLife devices that use the local TCP protocol.
+-   Metered smart plugs with energy, current, power, and voltage sensors
+-   Lights, including on/off, dimmable, tunable white, RGB, LED strip, and ceiling light models
+-   Temperature/humidity/battery sensors, including known PID `Z4tRml`
+-   Door/window contact and magnetic sensors when the device reports the expected contact DPID
+-   Motion sensors when the device reports the expected motion DPID
+-   Water leak sensors when the device reports the expected moisture DPID
+-   Smoke sensors when the device reports the expected smoke DPID
+-   Proximity/radar occupancy sensors when the device reports the expected occupancy DPID

+The bundled CozyLife model catalog includes additional categories such as motors, cameras/locks, gateways, AI conversation devices, and smart speakers.
+Those categories may be detected for classification, but this integration does not currently expose full Home Assistant entities for them unless listed above.

 ---